SevenLawless/last_chio/DEPLOYMENT.md

    - `FRONTEND_URL` = (we'll set this after deploying the frontend - leave empty for now)

    **Database Connection (Automatic):**
+   - `MYSQL_URL` should already be there from Step 3.3
-   - Railway automatically provides `MYSQL_URL` from the MySQL service
+   - If not, check that you've linked the MySQL service correctly
-   - You don't need to set this manually!

 3. Click **"Deploy"** or wait for Railway to auto-deploy

-### 3.4 Get Backend URL
+### 3.5 Get Backend URL

 1. Once deployed, go to the **"Settings"** tab
 2. Find **"Generate Domain"** and click it
 3. Copy the generated URL (e.g., `https://your-backend-name.up.railway.app`)
 4. **Save this URL** - you'll need it for the frontend!

+### 3.6 Verify Database Connection

+After deployment, check the logs to verify the database connection:
+1. Go to backend service → **"Deployments"** → Latest deployment → **"View Logs"**
+2. Look for log messages starting with "Database configuration check:"
+3. You should see:
+   - `MYSQL_URL exists: true`
+   - `Using database URL connection`
+   - Database host, port, and name
+4. If you see "Using individual environment variables (fallback)", the MySQL service is not linked correctly - go back to Step 3.3

 ## Step 4: Deploy the Frontend Service